vinayak-sanketika/kafka_App/README.md

 # kafka_App
-Creating an application (send/read messages from Kafka) using confluent-kafka library in python
+Creating an application (send/read messages from Kafka) using python
 ## Tasks
 An kafka application which implements the following interface using python